News & Announcements for Thursday April 24, 2014

 Please remember that in the event of a snow emergency, town ordinance states that all vehicles should be removed from the street to a driveway or other suitable off-street parking locations.
 A snow emergency shall be in effect when 4 inches of snow has accumulated on the paved streets of the township.

-We currently have openings available on our Recreation Committee and our Economic Development Advisory Committee.
+We currently have openings available on our Economic Development Advisory Committee.
 Also, if you are interested in any other committee or board that does not currently have an opening, please submit an application anyway.
 We will put you on the waiting list and will notify you when an opening is available.
 The Volunteer Form can be found on the left hand side menu of our website.
 Thank you!

 The Warren County Department of Public Safety provides the public with a way to receive Emergency notifications via home or work telephone, cell phone, or cell phone SMS text messages.
 Emergency messages may include evacuation and sheltering information, missing persons notifications, mosquito treatment announcements and other serious emergencies or dangerous conditions.
 This system will NOT be used for non-emergency purposes such as campaign messages or recreational event announcements.
 To sign up, please visit their page and register your desired numbers.